Estate Planning 101: How to Choose an Executor to Carry Out Your Wishes

 They’ll make sure that any debts and creditors your older adult had are paid and that the remaining money and property are distributed as your older adult wished.

-An executor doesn’t need to be a lawyer or financial professional, but the law requires them to fulfill their duties with honesty and diligence and in good faith – it’s called doing their fiduciary duty.
+An executor doesn’t need to be a lawyer or financial professional.
+Still, the law requires them to fulfill their duties honestly, diligently, and in good faith – it’s called fulfilling their fiduciary duty.

 An executor isn’t entitled to get money from the estate except for a reasonable fee for administering the will (in most states).